Heart-BreakOne/pyraiders/README.md

 Your account name is not necessarily the Twitch name, it's just a random unique name used to identify your account within PyRaiders.

 To obtain the token, scapmpid and scsession open a browser, login to SR, right-click, Inspect elements, open dev tool -> Application -> Cookies -> SR website and get the values.
+You can also use a browser extension such as Cookie Quick Manager or alternatives to help you quickly find your cookies.

 ### Manual:
 Run ```python3 run.py``` once for the first time.
 It will create a py_accounts.json file with a template, use the template at the end of the page to add other new accounts.